-Thank you for your interest in the Graduate Program in Genetics, Genomics & Bioinformatics (GGB) at U.C.
+Thank you for your interest in the Genetics, Genomics, & Bioinformatics (GGB) Graduate Program at U.C.
 Riverside!
 Our program is unique, encompassing all facets of modern genetics-based research.
-We provide innovative state-of-the-art interdisciplinary training in genetics, genomics and bioinformatics.
-More than 75 faculty from the following departments participate in the GGB program.
-Our faculty are not only leaders in their fields, but also exceptional mentors to graduate students.
-This combination makes for a vibrant and productive graduate program.
+We provide innovative state-of-the-art interdisciplinary training in genetics, genomics, and bioinformatics.
+More than 75 faculty from the following departments participate in the GGB Graduate Program.

 GGB graduate students are supported in part by fellowships and grants from the UC Riverside Graduate Division.
 In addition, financial assistance for GGB students also includes appointments as teaching assistants or graduate student researchers.
-Most often, the GGB Program, Graduate Division, and a GGB faculty mentor will partner their funds to offer incoming students multi-year financial packages.
-The costs of graduate education and specifics about many aspects of financial aid can be found at the UC Riverside Graduate Division web site on Financial Support.
+Most often, the GGB Graduate Program, Graduate Division, and a GGB faculty mentor will partner their funds to offer incoming students multi-year financial packages.
+The costs of graduate education and specifics about many aspects of financial aid can be found at the UC Riverside Graduate Division website on Financial Support.

 Students are encouraged to take independent steps to find alternative sources of funding.
 Domestic students can find information about alternative funding sources through the Graduate Division.
 Many of the competitive national fellowships must be submitted during the first few months of graduate school.
 Please plan ahead.
 Acquiring a competitive national fellowship is a real sign of achievement.